Whole Life Insurance vs. Term Life Insurance

 No Medical Exam Life Insurance:

 No Medical Exam Life Insurance means exactly what it says, this is life insurance with no medical exam required.
 An applicant can complete an application and then move on to complete the underwriting process.
 The actual application itself can be a little shorter with a few less questions to answer.
-Most people who do not like a Para-Med visit them for a physical exam appreciate these policies.
+Most people who do not like a Para-Med visit and physical exam appreciate these policies.
 The only drawback is these No Medical Exam Life Insurance policies cost more.
 If you are looking for the lowest possible premium, a conventional Term policy is best.

 Return of Premium Term Life Insurance: